pcardotatgit/Kenna_python_data_importer/README.md

 Once done you can run the scripts.
 This repo contains demo data into the [ ./init ] subfolder...
 2 JSON files we are going to parse

-Run the scripts :
+# Run the scripts

     python 1-create_sqlite_database_and_json_converter_to_sqlite.py
-    pyhton 2-update_vulnerability_dates_in_db.py
+    pyhton 2-update_vulnerability_dates_in_db.py ( optional )
     python 3-sqlite_to_json_for_kdi_converter.py

 ## Next step

 Have a look at how the parsers work.
 And specially the SQLite call that ingest the parsed data into th SQLlite database.
 And then try to transpose ths technic to other sources, like CSV files or interaction with a REST Sources.